I. My Neighbors, the Nuttings (1998 – 2000)

 I had hired a well-known criminal defense attorney renowned for her cross-examination skills.
-I looked forward to the demolition of Abelson and Mehrizi on the stand at trial.
+I looked forward to her challenging Abelson and Mehrizi on the stand at trial.
 But it was not to be.
 While the elder abuse charge alone might have been possible to defend effectively, there were now some 30 other charges, including the 11 felony perjury counts for each year of Form 700 filings that didn’t declare the loan and that real estate investment (to which the defense was a truthful but woefully inadequate “I forgot”), and all the other “gotcha” misdemeanor omissions and mistakes that they had found combing through my papers looking for the Nutting’s lost property.
 If a jury didn’t believe that I was forgetful, I would be in state prison for decades.
 The DA had apparently finally come to some realization of their over-reach, and they were willing to offer me a deal with no jail time, but after arresting a sitting judge in his courthouse and publicly accusing him of massive theft in the millions of dollars, they had to make sure it looked like they were justified, that I was in fact a bad guy.
 They wouldn’t make me plead guilt to anything, but they needed no-contest pleas to two felonies, theft from an elder (for the bookkeeping errors in the trust account) and perjury (for the Form 700 omissions).
 In the end, offered a deal with no jail time in return for a no contest plea, balanced against the prospect of an enormously expensive and emotionally destructive trial in a dramatically over-charged case with many, many years of potential state prison exposure, I chose the safer path and accepted the deal.
 I did not abuse the Nuttings.
 I did not take financial advantage of them.
 I did not commit perjury.
-But I had been careless in my record-keeping, and lax in my attention to decision-making, and there was now a price to pay for that laxity.
-I pleaded no contest as the only reasonable way to move on with my life.
+But I had been careless in my record-keeping, and blind to danger in my decision-making, and there was now a price to pay.
+I pleaded no contest and hoped somehow to move on with my life.